Harnessing Finance for Climate

 - How do policy options such as taxes, capital requirements, and subsidies factor into the mobilization of climate-aligned investment and compare in their impact?

 - Are there innovations in financial tools or structures that facilitate climate-aligned investment?

 - Which holders of capital can best take advantage of climate investment opportunities?

 - What reporting, certification, and evaluation systems are required for effective climate finance, and for measuring performance on net zero or other commitments?

-Policy discussions 16.30-18.45: The second part of the conference is open to the public and private financial sectors and features two panel discussions on policy implications.
+Policy discussions 16.30-18.45: The second part of the conference was open to the public and private financial sectors and features two panel discussions on policy implications.

 Patrick Bolton, Barbara and David Zalaznick Professor of Business Finance and Economics Columbia University/Imperial College London

-Adair Morse, Deputy Assistant Secretary for Capital Access at the Department of the US Treasury, Soloman P. Lee Chair in Business Ethics and Professor of Finance at the Haas School of Business
+Adair Morse, Soloman P. Lee Chair in Business Ethics and Professor of Finance at the Haas School of Business, former Deputy Assistant Secretary for Capital Access at the Department of the US Treasury

 Jan Ståhlberg, founder Trill Impact